- Explore the cosmopolitan city of Sydney

-Get close with the unique Australian wildlife at the Kuranda Koala Gardens and cuddle a Koala for the hug of a lifetime.
-End your experience with a ride on the scenic railroad, built more than 12- years ago from historic Cairns to Kuranda.
-The route features spectacular views of the steep walls of Barron Gorge National Park, through hand-carved granite tunnels and past roaring rainforest waterfalls.
+Get close to the unique Australian wildlife at the Kuranda Koala Gardens and cuddle a Koala for the hug of a lifetime.
+End your experience with a ride on the scenic railroad, built more than 12- years ago, from historic Cairns to Kuranda.
+The route features spectacular views of the steep walls of Barron Gorge National Park through hand-carved granite tunnels and past roaring rainforest waterfalls.

-Day 17: Cairns - Uluru (Ayers Rock) - Sunset Tour
+Day 17: Cairns to Uluru (Ayers Rock) & Sunset Tour

 Spend the afternoon discovering the region on a tour of the incredible Uluru and Kata Tjuta (also known as the Olgas) the two major features of the Uluṟu-Kata Tjuṯa National Park.
-The site is sacred to the Pitjantjatjara Anangu, the aboriginal people of the area.
+The site is sacred to the Pitjantjatjara Anangu, the area's aboriginal people.